OutWooods/work-better/features.md

 - Can log different 'focus areas' <- want a better name.
 With increase/decrease counts

+- Have a 'current focus'.
+Which auto increments if you finish the timer

 ## Planned

-- Style it a bit more presentably
+- Design

 - Can adjust time

 - Can pause time

-## Considering
+## Mulling over

 - Can type in goal at top

-- Some sort of change log

 - Second, slightly louder sound if not noticed a minute later

 - Better name for focus areas

+- Make the advice/comments hideable (maybe in the corner, a 'clear view' options)

+- The head tab says which task and count

+- Have a log for the day of completed cycles (Task, Time, start and end, check count).
+Maybe optional logger of things.

+- Store log in localStorage.

+- Track every time during the timer you come and check the page.

+- Can hide all the comments/advice.

+- Have a blank style and a nice style.
+Toggle CSS sheets.

 ## Technical work

-- Maybe porting it out to Vue
+- Maybe porting it out to Vue (for say V2)

+- Add some backend to store values

+- Some sort of change log for features